SkyAphid/GoogleSheetsTableOfContents/README.md

 After installing:
 - Open Tools dropdown from the Google Sheet toobar
 - Hover Macros
-- Click NOKORIWARETableOfContentsGenerator
+- Click NOKORIWARETableOfContentsGenerator (or whatever you changed the name to)

-This will start the program.
+This will start the program and a sidebar will appear on the right.
+From there, you can click the Instructions/About button to see more information on how to use it.

 ## Soapbox ##
 I apologize that this is a bit of an inconvienence to install.
 Normally I'd try and make the process easier and faster, but this was a bit of a doozy.